norrisbradenOSU/hello-world1/README.md

 # hello-world
 Just another depository
-my name is braden, i am a student at OSUIT
+my name is braden, i am a student at OSUIT.